-Reference desk personnel assist in searching for and locating materials within the library, provide instruction in the use of Internet resources, and process reserve book and Interlibrary Loan requests from the Carnegie or other libraries.
+Reference desk staff assist in searching for and locating materials within the library, provide instruction in the use of internet resources, and process materials requests from other libraries.
 Reference questions can be directed to the librarian on duty at the reference desk or by phone at 412-741-6920, ext.
 3.

 Accessing our page from home or work?
-You can log into almost all of the databases listed below from outside the library using your library barcode number.
+You can log into almost all of the databases listed below from outside the library using your Sewickley Public Library barcode number.
 If you don’t have a library card, you can register for one online.
-You will need to obtain a physical card from the library to access eResources from home.
+You will need to obtain a physical card from the Sewickley Public Library to access the eResources below from home.

 The Premier Job Search, Reference, and Mailing List Database.
 The database includes 2.3 million job listings, 30 million business & executive profiles, 1.1 million healthcare professionals, and much more.
 Ideal for sales leads, mailing lists, market research, employment opportunities, finding friends and relatives, and much more!

 Effortlessly create professional resumes in minutes, no writing skills required.
 Resumes are automatically formatted and compiled.
 Exporting and downloading is quick and easy.

 The Church of Jesus Christ of Latter-day Saints provides genealogy information free of charge.
 A research guidance service on the site is an interactive wizard that offers detailed help.
 Research guides are also available to read, and in many cases, to download.

 Sewickley Public Library is a FamilySearch Library affiliate.
 FamilySearch.org use within the library gives users access to full records that are not available on the public website.